 Third Party Logistics Companies (3PLs) Can Be an Important Partner

-Third Party Logistics companies (3PL) are services that help you outsource everything from warehousing, picking and packing, packaging, order fulfillment, to freight forwarding.
+Third-Party Logistics companies (3PL) are services that help you outsource everything from warehousing, picking and packing, packaging, order fulfillment, to freight forwarding.

-A good third party logistics company does four principal things for you.
+A good third-party logistics company does four principal things for you.

 First, it allows you to concentrate on other parts of your business.
-If you’re not worried about all these details, you can focus on the day to day strategies that help you grow your business.
+If you’re not worried about all these details, you can focus on the day-to-day strategies that help you grow your business.

 Second, a 3PL gives you flexibility.
-If there are problems with either your supply chain or Amazon’s warehouses, a 3PL offers you an important backup that might just keep enough inventory flowing that you won’t run completely out of inventory.
+If there are problems with either your supply chain or Amazon’s warehouses, a 3PL offers you an important backup that might just keep enough inventory flowing so that you won’t run completely out of inventory.

 It also helps you avoid huge shipping charges with Amazon.
 If you find yourself needing to store excess inventory during the months that Amazon charges a premium, a good 3PL is often a better alternative.

-Here’s a great blog post by Helium 10’s Bradley Sutton on how to navigate the 200 item limit.
+Here’s a great blog post by Helium 10’s Bradley Sutton on how to navigate the 200-item limit.

 During the filming of Helium 10’s Project X case study, Bradley and Tim (Jordan) had an opportunity to visit a 3PL warehouse.
 You can watch the episode here.